wanda0929/Rydberg_pulse_design/measurement-free error corretion/Slides/MFQEC.typ

 //  image("flip.png", width: 50%),
 //)

-== Movement-free parity-check process
-- The one-step parity check process in one plaquette:
--- The effective parity check can be implemented with ancilla qubit as control qubit and data qubit as target qubit.

-#figure(
-  image("effect.png", width: 45%),
-)

-- Implementation Constraint: Each data qubit is controlled by two neighboring ancilla qubits simultaneously.
-#figure(
-  image("overlapped_2.png", width: 90%),
-)

-Solution: Modifying the pulse sequence to add a CCNOT gate with neighboring ancilla qubit as control qubit and data qubit as target qubit.
+// Solution: Modifying the pulse sequence to add a CCNOT gate with neighboring ancilla qubit as control qubit and data qubit as target qubit.

-== Measurement-free and movement-free error correction model
-#figure(
-  image("model5.png", width: 70%),
-)

-== Designed pulse sequence for X-error parity check
-#figure(
-  image("model44.png", width: 70%),
-)
-- Including or-gate and CCNOT gate:
-#figure(
-  image("gateimp1.png", width: 100%),
-)
-= Different simulation methods(Pulse-level vs QCA vs MPS)

 // == Designed pulse sequence for Z-error check
 // - $"CNOT"_4$ gate implementation: